thecodesalim/lecture-planning-web-app/README.md

       The server runs by default on port 8080

 ```
-Features
+**Features**
-      real-time chatting
+     - real-time chatting
-      Real time collaborative whiteboard
+     - Real time collaborative whiteboard
-      all blocks can be deleted
+     - all blocks can be deleted
-      weeks can be reordered by dragging the week number
+     - weeks can be reordered by dragging the week number
-      One to one mapping of a plan
+     - One to one mapping of a plan

-Planned improvements
+**Improvements**
-      Google authentication
+     - Google authentication
-      Live collaborative editing
+     - Live collaborative editing
-      Multiple mapping of a plan
+     - Multiple mapping of a plan

-      ** Reflection **

 I personally learned a lot throughout the time of these coursework.
 I have learned new skills to solve different problems.

 During this project I used different skills I have learned in this unit to bring it life.